tongjiaming/Figure-Referencing/README.md

             "description": "(optional) The publication year of the paper.", "type": "integer"
         },
+        "paper_month": {
+            "description": "(optional) The publication month of the paper.", "type": "integer"
+        },
+        "paper_day": {
+            "description": "(optional) The publication day of the paper.", "type": "integer"
+        },
         "paper_title": {
             "description": "The title of the paper.",
             "type": "string"